PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Methodology

 \subsubsection{Line-based Event Visual Measurement Residual}

-The $e^{k,l}_{line}$ in Eq.\eqref{Joint_nonlinear_optimization} is the line-based event measurement residual which is generated from line re-projection model.
+The $\boldsymbol{e}^{k,l}_{line}$ in Eq.\eqref{Joint_nonlinear_optimization} is the line-based event measurement residual which is generated from line re-projection model.
 The line re-projection residual is modeled as the distance from the endpoints of the line to the projected line in the normalized image plane.
-We define $L^{k,l}_{w}= \left[
+The $l^{th}$ line-based landmarks in the world frame can be defined using the Plücker Coordinate: $\boldsymbol{L}^{l}_{w}= \left[